All Episodes

 And rookies having to sing their alma mater fight song for veterans, that'll survive.

-It will not, it will not be permitted.
+It will not be permitted.

 Can you imagine in any other workplace?

-First floor, Goldman Sachs having an employee fine book with something like that in it.
+First floor Goldman Sachs having an employee fine book with something like that in it?

 A union was shot down where?